jsmehta21/Hangman-Project/README.md

 ---

 ## 💌 Contact
-For any questions, feedback, or suggestions, feel free to connect with me on GitHub: jsmehta21 Thank you for checking out the Hangman Game! 🎉
+For any questions, feedback, or suggestions, feel free to connect with me on GitHub: jsmehta21 <br>
+Thank you for checking out the Hangman Game! 🎉